International Pension Solutions:

 A Self-Invested Personal Pension (SIPP) is a type of UK pension that allows individuals greater control over their retirement savings, Key features of a SIPP include:

-4. Tax-Free Growth: Investments held within a SIPP grow free from capital gains tax and income tax on investments, which can help maximise your retirement savings.
+- Tax-Free Growth: Investments held within a SIPP grow free from capital gains tax and income tax on investments, which can help maximize your retirement savings.

 A Qualifying Recognised Overseas Pension Scheme (QROPS) is an overseas pension scheme that meets HMRC’s requirements to receive UK pension transfers.
 It’s designed for people who are moving abroad permanently or are already living overseas, providing greater flexibility with how their pension can be accessed.

 Transferring to a QROPS may incur a tax charge known as the Overseas Transfer Charge, which is 25% if the amount you are looking to transfer is over a specified amount.
 It’s crucial to seek advice to fully understand the tax implications of a QROPS transfer.
-Additionally tax charges may be due where the QROPS does not meet the eligibility criteria
+Additionally tax charges may be due where the QROPS does not meet the eligibility criteria.
+It is now likely that the OTC will make a QROPS much less favourable.

 Yes, it is possible to transfer a SIPP to a QROPS.
 This could provide more flexibility and tax benefits depending on your country of residence, but it’s essential to get professional advice to determine if it’s right for you.

 If you return to the UK, your QROPS will still remain valid, but it will be subject to UK regulations and tax rules.
+It will also be liable to IHT from 2027 if you are considered a long term UK resident by the 10 out of 20 year rule.
 It’s important to assess the impact this move will have on your pension benefits and tax position.

-If you become a UK resident again, your QROPS will be subject to UK income tax on any withdrawals you make.
+If you become a UK resident again, your QROPS will be subject to UK income tax on any withdrawals you make based on your marginal rate of income tax.

 There may be fees associated with transferring your QROPS back to a UK pension, such as exit charges from your current scheme but there are typically no penalties.
 It’s important to review the terms and conditions of your QROPS to understand any potential costs.